 Doxophos Vet is a patented formulation of doxorubicin, one of the most effective and commonly used chemotherapeutic agents for the treatment of cancer, which we are developing for the treatment of lymphoma in dogs.
-Lymphoma is the most common cancer in dogs, and the FDA granted MUMS designation for Doxophos Vet for the indication.
-Treatment with Doxophos Vet has shown reduced cardiovascular side effects compared to standard treatments with doxorubicin.
+Lymphoma is the most common cancer in dogs, and the FDA have granted MUMS designation for Doxophos Vet for lymphoma.
 We completed a dose-finding study in the fourth quarter of 2014 and the results were obtained in June of 2015.
 The INAD number for Doxophos Vet is 011910, which we requested on March 10, 2010.

-Doxophos Vet Planned Clinical Trials
+Doxophos Vet Clinical Trials

-Upon determining the dose in the dose ranging study, we initiated a proof of concept study in dogs with lymphoma during the first quarter of 2015, which as a result of the MUMS designation, may enable us to apply for a conditional approval, as we did for Paccal Vet.
-The aim of the study will be to assess the response rate in dogs with lymphoma, but will also monitor progression to estimate progression free survival.
+Upon determining the dose in the dose ranging study, a proof of concept study in dogs with lymphoma was started during the first quarter of 2015, which as a result of the MUMS designation, may enable us to apply for a conditional approval.
+The aim of the study is to assess the response rate in dogs with lymphoma, but also to monitor progression to estimate progression free survival.